Google Forms response cap

 Close Google Forms after N responses

 For course registrations, event seats, volunteer signups, and limited intake forms, the simplest rule is often: keep the form open until it reaches a fixed number of responses, then close it with a clear message.
+Use the native Google Forms response limit first; add FormGuard when you also need choice quotas, owner alerts, or a guided launch test.

 When this setup helps